mate-academy/layout_stars/readme.md

 ___
 - You can find star images in the `images` folder
 - Reset browser's default `margin`
 - Implement 6 blocks with `stars` class.
-Each block should have 5 elements inside with the class `stars__star`.
+Each block should have 5 elements inside with the class `stars__star`
   - Stars should be added as centered background-images, not as "img" or "svg" tags
   - The star size and the distance should be taken from Figma
   - Use `display: flex` for the `stars` block to avoid an issue with extra spaces between individual stars